aminrj/aminrj.github.io/_posts/2026-04-02-RSAC26-agentic-security.md

 {% include inline-subscribe.html %}

-## OWASP Mapping: The Attack Surface Was Documented
+## OWASP mapping: the attack surface was documented

 For practitioners tracking the OWASP Agentic Top 10 (ASI01–ASI10), ClawHavoc is not a surprise.
 It is a confirmation.